robertoreale/virtuoso-dba/README.md

     CONNECT BY level <= 256;

-## Generate the integer between 1 and 256
+## Generate the integers between 1 and 256

 *Keywords*: GROUP BY CUBE